sacctSection: Slurm Commands (1)

 - Total energy consumed by all tasks in job, in joules.
 Note: Only in case of exclusive job allocation this value reflects the jobs' real energy consumption.

-- Formatted (Elapsed time * CPU) count used by a job or step.
+- Time used (Elapsed time * CPU count) by a job or step in cpu-seconds.

 - The highest exit code returned by the job's job steps (srun invocations).
 Following the colon is the signal that caused the process to terminate if it was terminated by a signal.
 The DerivedExitCode can be modified by invoking sacctmgr modify job or the specialized sjobexitmod command.